Rootkit: Defenses

-System hardening represents one of the first layers of defence against a rootkit, to prevent it from being able to install.
+System hardening represents one of the first layers of defence against a rootkit, to prevent it from being able to be installed in the first place.
 Applying security patches, implementing the principle of least privilege, reducing the attack surface and installing antivirus software are some standard security best practices that are effective against all classes of malware.
 New secure boot specifications like UEFI have been designed to address the threat of bootkits, but even these are vulnerable if the security features they offer are not utilized.
 For server systems, remote server attestation using technologies such as Intel Trusted Execution Technology (TXT) provide a way of verifying that servers remain in a known good state.
 For example, Microsoft Bitlocker's encryption of data-at-rest verifies that servers are in a known "good state" on bootup.
 PrivateCore vCage is a software offering that secures data-in-use (memory) to avoid bootkits and rootkits by verifying servers are in a known "good" state on bootup.
 The PrivateCore implementation works in concert with Intel TXT and locks down server system interfaces to avoid potential bootkits and rootkits.

+Another defense mechanism called the Virtual Wall (VTW) approach, serves as a lightweight hypervisor with rootkit detection and event tracing capabilities.
+In normal operation (guest mode), Linux runs, and when a loaded LKM violates security policies, the system switches to host mode.
+The VTW in host mode detects, traces, and classifies rootkit events based on memory access control and event injection mechanisms.
+Experimental results demonstrate the VTW's effectiveness in timely detection and defense against kernel rootkits with minimal CPU overhead (less than 2%).
+The VTW is compared favorably to other defense schemes, emphasizing its simplicity in implementation and potential performance gains on Linux servers.